HBroHei/NSMRWii/README.md

  - IDs can be found in the Spreadsheet file "Enemy ID.xls", or in the Reggie Editor
  - **New line for each Sprite ID entry**
  - **Empty line will cause error.
 Remove empty lines in the file**
+ - **Some sprite will cause crashes in the game.
+Testing is in progress for which (and how) sprite will crash the game**

 ## Planned Features
 Note: Planned features may be changed or removed at anytime